Media

 • Some new post-platforms will also allow to automate and optimize all interactions with advertisers, leading to further revenue increase for influencers

-Besides economic inclusion and e-Karma, more positive effects will emerge, such as:
+Besides economic inclusion and e-Reputation, more positive effects will emerge, such as:

 Investigation platforms